SolaceDev/solace-dev-codelabs/markdown/solace-battleship/codelab.md

 ### Running the application

-From the `battleship` directory, type the following commands:
+From the `solace-battleship` directory, type the following commands:

 ```
 cd battleship_frontend